ByronLRagland/ByronLRagland/README.md

 Passionate software engineer with a particular focus on object-oriented programming.

 - 🔭 I’m currently working on a scheduling app using Java, React, and MySQL
-- 🌱 I’m currently learning React!
+- 🌱 I’m currently touching up my React skills!
 - 👯 Always looking to collaborate
 - 📫 How to reach me: https://www.linkedin.com/in/byron-ragland-6444a21b9/
 - ⚡ Fun fact: I am a Game of Thrones fanatic.